alejandroulate/alejandroulate/README.md

 # Hi there, I'm Alejandro Ulate 👋
-An electrical engineering student at the Univeristy of Costa Rica
+An electrical engineering student at the University of Costa Rica

 ## Connect with me
 <a href="https://www.linkedin.com/in/alejandro-ulate-arce-602a19249/"><img align="left" src="https://raw.githubusercontent.com/alejandroulate/alejandroulate/main/images/linkedin.png" alt="icon\LinkedIn" width="21px" /></a>